hdinthkld/gnj/source/SECURITY/NETWORK_INFRASTRUCTURE/FIREWALLS.rst

 should be recorded elsewhere (such as in the organisations ticketing system) and it isn't something that would be needed at quick glance.

-An regular firewall review may be take place to ensure that all rules are still needed and this is where the requestor information is useful but it is not something that would be helpful when troubleshooting an issue.
+A regular firewall review may take place to ensure that all rules are still needed and this is where the requestor information is useful but it is not something that would be helpful when troubleshooting an issue.